Your complaint examination obligations

 The AMF imposes administrative measures on entities that fail to comply with their reporting obligations.

-These businesses will receive formal notices setting out the allegations against them and the penalty the AMF intends to impose.
+These businesses will receive formal notices detailing the alleged facts and the penalty the AMF plans to impose.

 For more information, see the AMF Bulletin of November 3, 2022 (in French only):